hiking backpack

 Although colour for style is secondary, colour for function can be quite important.

-Bright colours are handy for groups, so that Guides and walkers, for example, can easily spot each other out in the wild.
-As can rescue teams in case of an accident, heaven forbid.
+Bright colours are handy for groups, so that Guides and walkers, for example, can easily spot each other out in the wild, as can rescue teams in the unlikely event of an accident.

 Natural colours on the other hand, such as an olive green or a drab ochre, are much more suitable while looking for wildlife.
 So if you’re planning a walking safari, neon pink might not be the best look.